-Often, Interim or Final Orders provide for one party to pay (payer) the other party (payee) a sum of money.
+Often, interim or final orders provide for one party to pay (payer) the other party (payee) a sum of money.
 Such sum may be classified as a property settlement, part property settlement, interim property settlement, spousal maintenance and/or a costs order.
-An obligation to pay money will also arise in the following circumstances:
+An obligation to pay money will also arise under:

-- An award made in arbitration and registered pursuant to the Family Law Act;
+- an award made in arbitration and registered under the Family Law Act 1975;

-- A Maintenance Agreement (including a Variation or Revocation of a Maintenance Agreement) registered under or approved under the Family Law Act;
+- a maintenance agreement (including a variation or revocation of a maintenance agreement) registered under or approved under the Act;

-At times, the payer does not make the payment to the payee in accordance with the obligation to do so.
-Some Orders and Financial Agreements include ‘default provisions’ in the event that the payment is not made, such as the automatic right to sell the property of the payer.
-However, if such default provisions are not included, the payee may make a further application to the Court seeking enforcement of the obligation.
+At times, the payer does not make the payment to the payee as required.
+Some orders and financial agreements include “default provisions” in the event that the payment is not made, such as the automatic right to sell the property of the payer.
+However, if such default provisions are not included, the payee can apply to the court seeking enforcement of the obligation.

 The following obligations may also be enforced:

-The process to enforce Court Orders and other obligations are governed by the Family Law Rules 2004 (for Orders made by the Family Court of Australia) and the Federal Circuit Court Rules 2001 (for Orders made by the Federal Circuit Court of Australia).
+The process to enforce court orders and other obligations are governed by the Family Law Rules 2004 (for orders made by the Family Court) and the Federal Circuit Court Rules 2001 (for orders made by the Federal Circuit Court).
 The two sets of rules are largely the same.

-The Application in a Case should set out what orders are sought.
-The Court has powers to make various orders to enforce an obligation to pay money, including:
+The court can make various orders to enforce an obligation to pay money, including:

-The Application in a Case is usually accompanied by an Affidavit that sets out:
+The application is usually accompanied by an affidavit that sets out:

 - The facts to be relied upon, including: